isomerpages/mlaw-corp/news/parliamentary-speeches/_posts/2023-07-03-post-Ministerial Statement on the Rentals of State Properties by Second Minister for Law Mr Edwin Tong SC.md

 {:start="1"}
 1. Mr Deputy Speaker,

-(1) I will respond to the remaining questions by Members relating to the rentals of Black and Whites managed by the Singapore Land Authority (SLA).
+(1) I will respond to the remaining questions by Members relating to the rentals of black and white bungalows (Black and Whites) managed by the Singapore Land Authority (SLA).

 (2) Specifically, I will address Members’ questions raised in relation to SLA’s management of Black and Whites.